blepping/comfyui_jankdiffusehigh/README.md

 * Using VAE or upscale models may result in the main model getting repeatedly unloaded/reloaded.
 Try using `latent` as the `guidance_mode`.
 If you actually have enough VRAM, maybe disabling smart memory (via ComfyUI commandline parameter) would help.
 * Brownian noise-based (AKA SDE) samplers may be a bit weird here, there is a workaround in place but it might not be enough.
 Also don't use with prompt-control's PCSplitSampling stuff.

 **Rectified Flow models note**: Should now work with RF models.
 SD3.5 apparently cannot handle high res images (even img2img) at all, so I don't recommend trying that.
 Flux seems to work pretty well. `image` guidance mode seems noticeably better than `latent` for Flux (based on my very limited testing) although it is slow.
 I haven't tested SD3.0 or other RF models, jank DiffuseHigh should handle them correctly but whether the results are actually decent I really couldn't say.
+Using `guidance_restart` probably won't work correctly.

 ## Description